 - Lamiaceae (Mint family)

-DID YOU KNOW?
 Over 16 species of Tachinid flies have been imported to the United States as biological control agents.

 With over 1,300 species in North America alone, Tachinid flies are an extremely diverse group.
 They are often robust in size (up to ¾-inch long), and vary in color from drab brown or yellow, to flashy iridescent blue.
 The most conspicuous Tachinids have spiny bodies.
 Their bristly hairs can be quite long and dense, especially on the fly’s abdomen.